splineclaw/e621dl/README.md

 ```
 e621dl      INFO     Running e621dl version X.X.X -- Forked from 2.4.6.
-e621dl      INFO     Parsing config.

-e621dl      INFO     Looking for new posts since YYYY-MM-DD.
+e621dl      INFO     Checking for new posts since XX-XX-XXXX (X days).

-e621dl      INFO     Group "Canine/Fox" detected, checking for new posts tagged: "fox, feral".
-e621dl      INFO     19 new files.
+e621dl      INFO     Checking group "Cute Cats".
-                     37 total files found.
+                     X posts have been downloaded.
-                     10 have an unwanted rating.
+                     X posts have an unwanted rating.
-                     3 have a low score.
+                     X posts have a low score.
-                     0 are missing tags.
+                     X posts are missing a tag.
-                     1 are blacklisted.
-                     4 have been previously downloaded.

-e621dl      INFO     Starting download of 19 files.
-Downloading          |████████████████████████████████████| 100% (19 / 19)
+                     X posts contain a blacklisted tag.
+                     X posts are already in storage.
 ```

 # Automation of **e621dl**